biancini/PythonDownloader/README.md

  * ``elasticsearch.sh``: creates the needed indexes on the backend when using Elasticsearch
  * ``mysql.sql``: creates the needed indexes on the backend when using MySQL
- * ``kibana``: contains the dashboard configuration for Kibana interface over Elasticsearch
  * ``rounding``: permits to create geographical circles to cover all the US territory
  * ``heatmap``: creates an heatmap of tweets based on geolocalization information